ghanagayatri/Solr-Sql-Handler---Web-UI/README.md

 # Solr-Sql-Handler - Web-UI
-Built a UI using Django on top of the Solr Sql Handler
+Built a UI using Django on top of the Solr Sql Handler.
+This works only with Solr 6.6.1

 ### Start & Stop Solr in Cloud Mode ###